dervisonurgurbuz/DDPS_Assignment_1/README.md

     ```console
     source deploy_hadoop.sh node105,node106,node107 10
     ```

+    When start-dfs.sh does not create a live datanode and live namenode, the clusterID of the namenode might not match the datanode.
+Check with command:
+    ```console
+    jps
+    ```
+    If clusterID of the namenode does not match the datanode, run format again with clusterID specified:

+    ```console
+    hdfs namenode -format -clusterID <clusterID>
+    ```
+    e.g.:
+    ```console
+    hdfs namenode -format -clusterID CID-887fb3d7-6840-45c2-8fea-eaa72b82b118
+    ```

     (do once) Outcomment all mentioned commands again.

     Times for pagerank will be available in the folder: hadoop_results